2014 Louisiana–Monroe Warhawks football team: Wake Forest

 In their first game of the season, the Warhawks won, 17–10 over the Wake Forest Demon Deacons.

 Idaho

 In their second game of the season, the Warhawks won, 38–31 over the Idaho Vandals.

-@ LSU
+At No. 9 LSU

 In their third game of the season, the Warhawks lost, 31–0 to the LSU Tigers.

 Troy

 In their fourth game of the season, the Warhawks won, 22–20 over the Troy Trojans.

-@ Arkansas State
+At Arkansas State

 In their fifth game of the season, the Warhawks lost, 28–14 to the Arkansas State Red Wolves.

-@ Kentucky
+At Kentucky

 In their sixth game of the season, the Warhawks lost, 48–14 to the Kentucky Wildcats.

 Texas State

 In their seventh game of the season, the Warhawks lost, 22–18 to the Texas State Bobcats.

-@ Texas A&M
+At Texas A&M

 In their eighth game of the season, the Warhawks lost, 21–16 to the Texas A&M Aggies.